 We encourage you to Pre-Register for the Tuesday Night Steel Match

 Pre register at Clubs.PractiScore.com click “Search for upcoming Matches” enter Rio Salado Tuesday Night Steel.
 Registration will open on Monday tthe week before the match at 9:30pm and closes on Monday the day before the match at 11:00pm

 Previous matches can be retrieved by putting the date after the above match name in the format of YYMMDD.
 For example, to retrieve the Jan 11, 2011 match, go to http://www.rsscaz.com/results/tue_nite110111.pdf

 Tuesday Night Steel is a competition with rules based loosely on the USPSA handbook.
-Tuesday Night Steel Facts/FAQ and Unique Rules: tuesday-night-steel-facts-3-3
+Tuesday Night Steel Facts/FAQ and Unique Rules: tuesday-night-steel-facts-3.4.1

 Expect 200 – 250 competitors, plan for 2 hours minimum at the range.
 Based on the number of stages on TNS (4-6) the round count will vary depending on the stage design.
-Expect each stage to be between 15-30 per stage, so there will be about 80 required hits to complete this match.
+Expect each stage to be between 15-30 per stage, so there will be about 80-140 rounds required hits to complete this match.

 Steel reactive targets are predominantly used throughout the four courses of fire presented for the competitor every Tuesday night.
 Scoring is time-based, with penalties of +5 seconds assessed for targets not engaged with the required number of hits or other procedural errors.
 Successful participants will compete based on their equipment being used (Open, Limited, Revolver, Carry Optics, Production, Single Stack) and their ability to execute the courses of fire in the match (Grand Master, Master-, A-, B-, C-, D-, class and Novice).